 By Emily Monks-Leeson

-Library and Archives Canada holds the CEF service file for Private John Chipman Kerr and his brother, Private Charles Roland Kerr.
+Library and Archives Canada holds the CEF service file of William Avery Bishop.

 Emily Monks-Leeson is an archivist in Digital Operations at Library and Archives Canada.